A Brief Introduction To The Gambia For Bird Watchers

 Climate

-The Gambia experiences a sub-tropical climate.
-Sunshine prevails throughout the year and average temperatures range from 23°C to 34°C. There are two seasons; a long, dry season (November to May) and a short, wet season (June to October), with peak rainfall during August and September.
-Bathing is very inviting with an average water temperature of 24°C.
+The Gambia has a sub-tropical climate with sunshine year-round.
+Average temperatures range from 23°C to 34°C. There are two seasons: a long dry season (November to May) and a short wet season (June to October), with the heaviest rains in August and September.
+Swimming is enjoyable with an average water temperature of 24°C.

 Landscape and Habitat